craftcms/docs/docs/.artifacts/cms/5.x/entries.md

 #### `authorId`

-Narrows the query results based on the entries’ authors.
+Narrows the query results based on the entries’ author ID(s).

 Possible values include: